capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 both connections.

-This cleanup routine can now be better implemented as follows (which is actually more or less the actual implenetation in the the new Gem):
+This cleanup routine can now be better implemented as follows (which is actually more or less the actual implementation in the the new Gem):

 {% prism ruby %}
     # Capistrano 3.0.x